bbalasub1/glmnet_python/README.md

 ## Introduction

-This is a python version of the popular `glmnet` library.
+This is a python version of the popular `glmnet` library (beta release).
 Glmnet fits the entire lasso or elastic-net regularization path for `linear` regression, `logistic` and `multinomial` regression models, `poisson` regression and the `cox` model.
-This is a beta-release.

 The underlying fortran codes are the same as the `R` version, and uses a cyclical path-wise coordinate descent algorithm as described in the papers linked below.

-Currently, `glmnet` calls for gaussian, multi-variate gaussian, binomial, multinomial, poisson and cox models are implemented for both normal and sparse matrices.
+Currently, `glmnet` library methods for gaussian, multi-variate gaussian, binomial, multinomial, poisson and cox models are implemented for both normal and sparse matrices.

 Additionally, cross-validation is also implemented for gaussian, binomial and multinomial models.
 CV for multi-variate gaussian, cox and poisson models are yet to be implemented.
 Note that all CV is done serially in the current version.
 Parallel versions will be implemented in the future.